Cookies on this website

 We use cookies to ensure that we give you the best experience on our website.
 If you click 'Accept all cookies' we'll assume that you are happy to receive all cookies and you won't see this message again.
 If you click 'Reject all non-essential cookies' only necessary cookies providing core functionality such as security, network management, and accessibility will be enabled.
 Click 'Find out more' for information on how to change your cookie settings.

 The Oxford University Clinical Research Unit is a large-scale clinical and public health research unit based in Vietnam.
-We are hosted by the Hospital of Tropical Diseases in Ho Chi Minh City, and the National Hospital for Tropical Diseases in Hanoi.
-We also have sister units in Kathmandu, and Jakarta.
-As a Wellcome Programme, we have received considerable support from Wellcome since our establishment in 1991.
+We are hosted by the Hospital for Tropical Diseases in Ho Chi Minh City and the National Hospital for Tropical Diseases in Hanoi.
+We also have sister units in Kathmandu and Jakarta.
+As a Wellcome programme, we have received considerable support from Wellcome since our establishment in 1991.

 Benh Vien Hospital in Vietnam (Hospital for Tropical Diseases in Ho Chi Minh City) next-door to where the Oxford University Clinical Research Unit is based.

 Oxford University Clinical Research Unit in Vietnam (OUCRU) was established in 1991 and is one of the Wellcome Asia Programmes.
-We are based within the Ho Chi Minh City Hospital for Tropical Diseases (HTD), at tertiary referral hospital for infectious diseases for southern Vietnam, under the direction of the Health Service of Ho Chi Minh City and the Ministry of Health.
-OUCRU also has a base in the capital Hanoi at the National Institute of Infectious & Tropical Diseases (NHTD) and has satellite research units in Kathmandu (Nepal) and Jakarta (Indonesia).
+We are based within the Hospital for Tropical Diseases (HTD) in Ho Chi Minh City, a tertiary referral hospital for infectious diseases in southern Vietnam, under the direction of the Ho Chi Minh City Health Service and the Ministry of Health.
+OUCRU also maintains a base in the capital, Hanoi, at the National Hospital for Tropical Diseases (NHTD), and has satellite research units in Kathmandu (Nepal) and Jakarta (Indonesia).

-OUCRU has a large clinical and scientific research programme which focuses on the most significant infectious diseases in Vietnam.
-Many of these are also among the greatest threats to global health in the 21st century.
-The work covers clinical research and aspects of immunology, host and pathogen genetics, molecular biology, virology, mathematical modelling, bioinformatics, biostatistics, health economics and epidemiology.
-The research is supported by its extensive Clinical Trials Unit and Data Management Centre.
-It concentrates on the following core areas:
+OUCRU leads a large clinical and scientific research programme focused on infectious diseases of national and global significance.
+Our work spans clinical research and related disciplines including immunology, host and pathogen genetics, molecular biology, virology, mathematical modelling, bioinformatics, biostatistics, health economics, and epidemiology.
+This research is supported by an extensive Clinical Trials Unit and a dedicated Data Management Centre.
+Core areas of focus include:

-OUCRU promotes better understanding and communication of science and health issues in the social, cultural and historical context of communities.
-The OUCRU public engagement team aims to bring the local communities together with the scientists by involving them in the research, and by improving understanding of the public’s motivations and perceptions.
-Initiatives such as science theatre productions and media writing generate dialogue and help to develop an appreciation of value and need for scientific research.
+We are also committed to improving the understanding and communication of science and health within the social, cultural and historical contexts of the communities we serve.
+Our public engagement team connects researchers with the public by involving communities in the research process and by exploring the motivations and perceptions of participants.
+Initiatives such as science theatre productions and media writing help foster dialogue and promote awareness of the value and necessity of scientific research.

-From Vietnam to the workd - 30 years of OUCRU
+From Vietnam to the world – 30 years of OUCRU

 OUCRU tour - Ho Chi Minh City and Hanoi in Vietnam, and Jakarta in Indonesia